ibm-cloud-docs/assistant/dialog-overview.md

     ```
     {: codeblock}

-Test this response type from the preview or another assistant-level integration.
+Test this response type from the assistant *Preview*.
 You cannot test it from the dialog skill's "Try it out" pane.
 For more information about testing dialog and search skills together, see [Testing your assistant from a web page](/docs/assistant?topic=assistant-deploy-web-link).

 ### Conditional responses
 {: #dialog-overview-multiple}